huynhchanhuy/tchess/README.md

 Update doctrine entities
 ------------------------

-If you want to edit entity class, you should go to root dir, and run this command:
+If you updated entity classes, you should go to root dir, and run these commands to update db schema:

- * vendor/bin/doctrine orm:clear-cache:metadata
- * vendor/bin/doctrine orm:clear-cache:query
- * vendor/bin/doctrine orm:clear-cache:result

-And then run:

  * vendor/bin/doctrine orm:schema-tool:update --dump-sql
  * vendor/bin/doctrine orm:schema-tool:update --force

-To update db schema.

 Troubleshooting
 =============